SpectraStudios/CityChamp/README.md

 3. Send your scans to the MeshMap blockchain and earn tokens!
 4. Earn achievements and collectables for scanning new areas!

+#### (*coming soon!*) For builders 🛠️: (indoor VR, headset)

+1. Choose any scanned area and pay a small amount in CityChamp tokens to use it for your game level.
+2. Design the level by placing enemies, weapons, and stat boosts to spawn around the play area.
+3. Submit your level and earn CityChamp tokens every time someone plays it!

 </br>

 ### 🪙 How it works 🗺️

+#### Sign up 🙋🏽‍♀️

+- Download the CityChamp.apk build.
+- Load it onto your Quest 2/3/Pro using [SideQuest](https://sidequestvr.com/setup-howto).
+- Launch the app and create a new City Champ player account!
-- Connect your Solana wallet or automatically generate a new wallet.
+- Optional: Connect your Solana wallet or automatically generate a new wallet.*

+*connecting a wallet is needed to submit scans to MeshMap and receive collectables.

+#### Gameplay loop

-- The game is split into two play modes: Outdoor AR and Indoor VR.*
+- The game is split into two play modes: Outdoor AR and Indoor VR.
+- Go to any location in your city (AR) or on the world map (VR) where a game level has been created.
+- Spend CityChamp tokens to play levels.
+- Earn $MESH or CityChamp tokens for scanning new areas.
-- Upload mobile 3D scans and mint them on the MeshMap blockchain.
+- Upload mobile 3D scans of outdoor pedestrian-safe areas to mint them on the MeshMap blockchain.
 Scans and their original geotagged data are stored together.
-- Earn $MESH or CityChamp tokens for scanning new areas.
-- Earn $MESH or CityChamp tokens when your scans are used by others.
+- (*coming soon!*) Earn $MESH or CityChamp tokens when your scans are used by others.
-- Spend CityChamp tokens to use scans in your levels.
+- (*coming soon!*) Spend CityChamp tokens to use scans in your levels.
-- Spend CityChamp tokens to play levels.
-- Earn CityChamp tokens when your levels are played.
+- (*coming soon!*) Earn CityChamp tokens when your levels are played.

-*Scanning is only available in Outdoor AR.
-Building is only available in Indoor VR.
+#### Controls

+note: add gifs of controls and gameplay here

 </br>